Enhancing Windows Virtual Desktop

 Let us first look at the WVD architecture:

 For organizations to utilize the value add that Citrix provides, the bottom two layers of the WVD platform are retained.
-Citrix virtualization cloud services including Citrix Virtual Apps and Desktops (VAD) service or Citrix Managed Desktops service replace the top layer.
+Citrix virtualization cloud services including Citrix Virtual Apps and Desktops (CVAD) service or Citrix Virtual Apps and Desktops Standard for Azure (CVAD Standard) service replace the top layer.

 The on-premises data center resources are now included in the deployment and Remote PC Access enables connectivity to physical machines from the same environment / leveraging existing security.
-Citrix VAD service unifies external access and identity management.
+CVAD service unifies external access and identity management.